Skill Blitz Sale-mobile

 Acceptance Criteria

 Acceptance criteria are the predefined requirements that must be met, taking all possible scenarios into account, to consider a user story to be finished.
+They describe the conditions that a software product must satisfy to be accepted by a user, customer, or other stakeholders.
+User stories, on the other hand, are brief descriptions of customer needs, written from their perspective, and focus on the "why" of the work.

-In other words, they specify the conditions under which a user story can be said to be ‘done’.
+In other words, acceptance criteria specify the conditions under which a user story can be said to be ‘done’.
 When all the criteria are met, the team can set the task aside and move on to the next story.
 The best Agile certifications will help you deliver value faster and achieve project success.

 Why Do You Need User Story Acceptance Criteria?